-Athabasca currently has two major contracts for gravel supply and deliveries to major oil projects in the Conklin area, south of Fort McMurray.
-The Corporation is managing production levels with contracted sales.
-Due to strategic inventory levels built up over the last two years, management is not anticipating any large expenditure on additional production and at the same time managing field overhead and labour levels accordingly.
+Athabasca delivered and is continuing to deliver large volumes of aggregate to two major oil projects in the Conklin area, south of Fort McMurray.
+The corporation was also successful in supplying aggregate to several new customers in the Wood Buffalo region both in Q3 and continuing thru Q4.
+The establishment of a new client base and buildup of strategic inventory levels built up over the last two years positions Athabasca to be a dominant supplier of aggregate in the region.
+Management is not anticipating any large expenditure on additional production with the drawdown of existing inventory.

 At the same time management is exploring additional diversification including long term crushing contracts for a variety of municipalities and counties to ensure a higher level of utilization of the Corporation's existing equipment.
 The Corporation is well positioned to draw down existing inventory while advancing the development of additional gravel pits for future sales.

 Growth and diversification are at the top of the Corporations' priorities.
 The securement of additional pits and resources from both Surface Mining Exploration "SME" and Surface Mineral Leases "SML" application in combination with strategic Joint Ventures will assist the Corporation in growing to its targeted 1 million tonne/year aggregate sales volume.
+Athabasca's senior management team is well versed in the acquisition of additional land holdings and is presently evaluating a multitude of potential areas for future growth and diversification.